lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Vue/README.md

 <script src="https://cdn.jsdelivr.net/npm/vue@2.6.14/dist/vue.js"></script>
 ```

-You can this line of code to `index.html` so as to use Vue.
+You can paste this line of code to `index.html` to use Vue.

 **NPM**
 NPM is the recommended installation method when building large scale applications with Vue.
 It pairs nicely with module bundlers such as Webpack or Browserify.
 Vue also provides accompanying tools for authoring Single File Components.